 North Carolina Road Trip

-Start this East Coast road trip at the north entrance of the Blue Ridge Parkway in Afton, Virginia and drive and hour south along the truck-free road for about 61 miles until you come upon The Natural Bridge Park.
-This astonishing, rocky formation is a popular destination point because of it’s massive size.
+Start this East Coast road trip at the north entrance of the Blue Ridge Parkway in Afton, Virginia and drive an hour south along the truck-free road for about 61 miles until you come upon The Natural Bridge Park.
+This astonishing, rocky formation is a popular destination point because of its massive size.
 The naturally occurring arch is twenty stories high and offers easy access to the Cedar Creek Trail, which visitors can walk alongside while they visit.

 After you leave The Natural Bridge, hop back on the parkway and head down to The Blue Ridge Music Center near Galax, Virginia.
 This area of the US is known for being the roots of American music like bluegrass, gospel and blues which you can learn more about at the local museum.
 If you’re lucky you can catch a concert while you’re there, so be sure to check the schedule before you leave and if not, enjoy a short hike on the museum grounds like Fisher Peak Loop or High Meadow Trail.

 Crossover the Virginia state line at mile 216.9 into North Carolina and go to Craggy Gardens in the Pisgah National Forest — not far from the hip town of Asheville, North Carolina.
 Craggy Gardens has plenty of easy, sloping two-mile hikes that are perfect for leisurely taking in the surrounding vistas and garden views.
 However, if you’re up for a bigger hike, summit Mount Mitchell, a challenging climb that’s known for being the highest peak east of the Mississippi.
-Then, since you’ll be in the perfect spot for a craft beer, visit one of the area’s many craft breweries like Wicked Weed Brewing, Innovation Brewing or Lazy Hiker Brewery for a cold one.
+Then, since you’ll be in the perfect spot for a craft beer, visit one of the area’s many craft breweries like Wicked Weed Brewing, Innovation Brewing or Lazy Hiker Brewing Co for a cold one.

 On your final stop along the Blue Ridge Parkway, don’t miss the highest point of the drive at Richland Balsam.
-If you opt to just enjoy the vista at the Haywood-Jackson Overlook at mile post 431 bring a picnic lunch (and a leftover beer if you’ve got any!) and enjoy the views of of the balsam firs and even a bit of the Great Smoky Mountain National Park.
+If you opt to just enjoy the vista at the Haywood-Jackson Overlook at mile post 431 bring a picnic lunch (and a leftover beer if you’ve got any!) and enjoy the views of the balsam firs and even a bit of the Great Smoky Mountain National Park.
 Or, take a short mile-long loop through the forest that starts and ends at Haywood-Jackson Overlook.

 On a budget?
 Here’s how to take your cheapest and best road trip ever